-Project 5 Vet Connect: provides one centralized contact/place for community providers to collaboratively interact to educate each other and to maximize access to services needed by veterans.
+Project 5 OC 4 Vets: Provides one centralized contact/place for community providers to collaboratively interact to educate each other and to maximize access to services needed by veterans.

-Project 6 Community Cares Project: establishes a network of private mental health providers who will be organized into a system that offers pro-bono services to those who can't afford to pay for them.
-The program uses trained consumers and family members to provide outreach services to make this system available to those in need.
+Project 6 Community Cares Project: Has established a network of private mental health providers that offers pro-bono services to individuals that suffer from mild to moderate symptoms of anxiety or depression and can't afford to pay for mental health services The program uses trained consumers and family members to provide outreach services to make this system available to those in need.